dmavrides/dmavrides.github.io/_pages/recs.md

 * <a href="https://www.brokenpicturephone.com/">Broken Picturephone</a> - This game is fun to play in person with real paper/pens, or online here over discord or zoom or wherever.
 * <a href="https://drawbattle.io/">drawbattle.io</a> - Basically online (team) pictionary
 * <a href="https://skribbl.io/">skribbl.io</a> - Basically online (ffa) pictionary
+* <a href="https://downforacross.com/"</a> - Good online interface for collaborative remote crossword-solving

 ### Board/Card Games
 * Codenames - A team-based word-hinting game.
 There's essentially a list of words, some of them are your team's, some are the other team's, and some are neutral.
 A single person on each team is the only one who knows which team has which words; these two people take turns giving one-word clues to the rest of their team, who then try to guess which words are theirs.
 Can be easily modified to be a 2-person cooperative game.